Corndel/DA4-WS4-PBI-NHS/README.md

 ![alt text](image-36.png)

-Firstly, to explore another way to change the name of fields on the display, we will change the name of the fields in "Data view".
+Firstly, to explore another way to change the name of fields on the display, we will change the name of the fields in `Data view`.
 Changes made here will affect all visuals that the fields are involved in.

- 1. Select "Data View" in the far left panel
+ 1. Select `Data View` in the far left panel
  1. Right click on a column you wish to rename
- 1. Enter the new name, and continue for all relevant columns, these will be the columns with "commas" that you inserted before
+ 1. Enter the new name, and continue for all relevant columns, these will be the columns with `commas` that you inserted before

 ![alt text](image-37.png)